SynchronetBBS/sbbs/README.md

 	maximum_telegram_length = 800
 	; Where (absolute or relative to 'exec') the 'lib' and 'root' directories live web_directory = ../web
-	; Path to a .ans file to use as the ftelnet splash screen ftelnet_splash = ../text/synch.ans
 	; Enable or disable keyboard navigation in message threads keyboard_navigation = false
 	; Display upvote/downvote buttons in message threads (3.17)
 	vote_functions = true
 	; Refresh nodelist, vote counts, etc. this often (in milliseconds) refresh_interval = 60000
-	; External Programs (or entire sections) to exclude from the Games page xtrn_blacklist = scfg,oneliner
 	; Disable the sidebar altogether
 	layout_sidebar_off = false
 	; Place the sidebar on the left-hand side of the page